bgoonz/BGOONZ_BLOG_2.0/notes/docs/Gatsb ConfigAPI.md

 ## [](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/#pathprefix)pathPrefix

-It’s common for sites to be hosted somewhere other than the root of their domain.
+It's common for sites to be hosted somewhere other than the root of their domain.
 Say you have a Gatsby site at `example.com/blog/`.
 In this case, you would need a prefix (`/blog`) added to all paths on the site.

 ```
 module.exports = {  pathPrefix: `/blog`,}